yimlabkaist/yimlabkaist.github.io/_news/announcement_47.md

 related_posts: false
 ---

-Sung gives a talk in the Dept. Chemical and Biological Engineering at Seoul National University.
+Sung gives a talk in the Dept. Chemical & Biological Engineering at Seoul National University.